5 Days on the Amalfi Coast: The Perfect Itinerary

 Blue Grotto (Grotta Azzurra): A sea cave where the water glows an extraordinary shade of blue due to the way light enters through an underwater opening.
 You enter lying flat in a small rowboat.
 Brief (about 5 minutes inside) but genuinely magical.

-Price: Ferry to the grotto ~€15 + rowboat entry ~€14 | Best time: Morning for best light | Tip: In peak summer the queue can be long — the full island boat tour is equally extraordinary and avoids the wait.
-See Capri boat tour options here.
+Price: Boat transfer and Blue Grotto entry/rowboat are paid separately, and access only runs when sea conditions allow | Best time: Morning for best light | Tip: In peak summer the queue can be long — a full island boat tour can be just as memorable and avoids building your whole day around one weather-dependent cave.
+See Capri boat tour options on Viator.

 Afternoon: Capri Town & Anacapri